 - Recovering cash for someone else not listed in the policy

 - If the cash, bank notes, currency notes, postal orders or money orders were not on your person at the time they were stolen

 Do I need to file a report to the police?

 Yes, absolutely.
 You should make a report to the police as soon as it is practicable to do so, but preferably within 24 hours of the incident to validate your claim if you are a victim of theft of cash.

 Important information to note:

 Though it may seem as though travel insurance companies should cover you for most things relating to your trip, this is just not possible!

-- If your cash has been forcibly and violently stolen from you or your travel companion, there may be provision to claim for the theft of funds up to the amount of $250 AUD.
+- If your cash has been forcibly and violently stolen from you, there may be provision to claim for the theft of funds up to the amount of $250 AUD.

-- We will not pay for cash that has not been accounted for – if you do not have a police report within 24 hours of the incident to a bus line, airline, shipping line or rail authority that you were travelling on when your items were stolen then you would not have provision to claim.
+- We will not pay for cash that has not been accounted for.
+If you do not make a police report as soon as it was practicable to do so, but preferably within 24 hours of the incident to a bus line, airline, shipping line or rail authority that you were travelling on when your items were stolen, then you would not have provision to claim.
 You must have a written statement from the authority which you had reported the theft.